This is a “Now Page“. Anyone can keep up with what I’m up to, right here.

 This page also acts as a handy reminder to myself about what my priorities are, and the principles I am trying to live my life by.

-- Citizens of the World (book) – a narrative non-fiction book about the location-independent movement, and the impact it is having on broader society.
+- Citizens of the World (book) – a narrative non-fiction account of the location-independent movement, and the impact it is having on broader society.

 - Reading.
 You can see what I’m reading here on Goodreads.